 An abstention represents a stockholder's affirmative choice to decline to vote on a proposal.
-Under Nevada law, abstentions are considered present and entitled to vote at the Annual Meeting and will be counted towards the quorum requirement.
-However, abstentions are not counted and will not impact the outcome of the votes on any of the proposals.
+Under Nevada law, abstentions are considered present and entitled to vote at the Annual Meeting.
+As a result, abstentions will be counted for purposes of determining the presence or absence of a quorum and will also count as votes against a proposal in cases where approval of the proposal requires the affirmative vote of the majority of the voting power (Proposal Three).

 If you are a beneficial owner of shares held in "street name" and do not provide the organization that holds your shares with specific voting instructions, under the rules of various national and regional securities exchanges, the organization that holds your shares may generally vote on routine matters but cannot vote on non-routine matters.
-If the organization that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, the organization that holds your shares does not receive instructions from you on how to vote on the matter with respect to those shares.
+If the organization that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, the organization that holds your shares does not have the authority to vote on the matter with respect to those shares.
 This is generally referred to as a "broker non-vote."

-Proposal Four involves a matter that is considered routine under the relevant securities exchange rules.
-The "routine" treatment of this proposal does not affect the seriousness with which we treat it.
-All other proposals involve matters that we believe will be considered non-routine.
+Proposals Two, Three and Five involve matters that we believe will be considered routine under the relevant securities exchange rules and will not be subject to broker non-vote.
+Any proposal that is considered to be routine under the relevant securities exchange rules, will also not be subject to broker non-vote.
+The "routine" treatment of these proposals does not affect the seriousness with which we treat these proposals.
+All other proposals involve matters that we believe will be considered non-routine and brokers and other intermediaries will not have the discretion to vote on them without voting instructions.
 We encourage you to provide voting instructions to the organization that holds your shares by carefully following the instructions provided by such organization.

-What percentage of our Common Stock do our director-nominees and current executive officers own?
+What percentage of each class of voting securities do our director-nominees and current executive officers own?

-As of October 2, 2020, our director-nominees and executive officers beneficially owned approximately 1.7% of our outstanding Common Stock, including shares of Common Stock issuable within sixty days.
-See the discussion under the heading "Security Ownership of Certain Beneficial Owners and Management" for more details.
+As of September 30, 2022, our director-nominees and executive officers beneficially owned approximately 3.31% of the total voting power, including shares of Common Stock issuable within sixty days, as more particularly illustrated in the table below.
+For more information, see the discussion under the heading "Security Ownership of Certain Beneficial Owners and Management" for more details.